I'm having an issue properly uploading data from my Garmin (

 Win7: C:\Users\[your username]\AppData\Roaming\GARMIN\Devices\

 XP: C:\Documents and Settings\[your username]\Application Data\GARMIN\Devices\

-AppData and Application Data are hidden folders, so depending on your settings you may not see them. but you can type the name directly.
+AppData, Application Data, and Library are normally hidden folders, so depending on your settings you may not see them. but you can type the name directly.

 * Remove old data.
-Look in the folder [your device id]\History\ You probably have a ton of TCX files, named by session date and time.
+Look in the folder [your device id]\Activities\ You probably have a ton of FIT files, named by session date and time.
 Move older ones somewhere else if you want to keep them, or just delete them.
 Don't remove files from sessions you still want to upload to Attackpoint.

 My 405 was working fine and downloading on demand from July '09 to Jan 8 2011.

 Since thern it has been recording training and splits on command and resetting in 3-2-1 as always.
 However when I go do download to my computer it goes through the motions for a fraction of the time it normally takes to download then starts to act as if its finished the job.
 However no downloaded information shows up on the computer to be uploaded to the Garmin 'dashboard'.